 Thanks to a generous grant from the Andrew W. Mellon Foundation, all the successful candidates who are accepted to the program will attend the courses free of charge.
 Additionally, we offer:

-Candidates should submit their application to the Byzantine Studies Research Center at Bogazici University before February 15, 2019.
-The application file should be in English and include a statement of purpose and a detailed CV.
-The applicant should indicate in the statement of purpose his/her background in Classical or Byzantine Greek and the relevance of attending this summer program for his/her future studies or career development.
+Candidates should submit their application to the Byzantine Studies Research Center at Boğaziçi University before February 28, 2020.
+The application file should be in English and include a statement of purpose, a detailed CV, and proof of having completed at least two semesters of college-level Classical Greek or its equivalent.
+Applicants should indicate in the statement of purpose their background in Classical or Byzantine Greek and the relevance of attending this summer program for their future studies or career development.
 Applicants currently enrolled as students in a higher education institution should also submit a transcript (as well as previous record of the study of Greek, if applicable) and two reference letters (one of which must be written by an instructor of Greek).
 The referees should send their letters directly to the Byzantine Studies Research Center.